IchordeDionysos/home-assistant-oebb-widget/README.md

-# Home Assistant - ÖBB Station Departure Board
+# Home Assistant - ÖBB Station Departure Board / Trip Planner

-A custom card for Home Assistant to display ÖBB departure times for a specific station.
+A custom card for Home Assistant to display ÖBB Scotty widget to show departures for a specific station or a trip planner.
+The card allows you to configure the widget flexibly to your needs via the official ÖBB widget generator (see installation intrstructions below).

 ## Installation via HACS
 1. Go to HACS.